kreier/llama.cpp-jetson/README.md

 - ggml/src/ggml-cuda/fattn-vec-f32.cuh 71
 - ggml/src/ggml-cuda/fattn-vec-f16.cuh 73

-Early 2025 llama.cpp started supporting and using `bfloat16`, a feature not included in nvcc 10.2.
+In early 2025 llama.cpp started supporting and using `bfloat16`, a feature not included in nvcc 10.2.
 We have two options:

 - Option A: Create two new files
     - /usr/local/cuda/include/cuda_bf16.h